Have you ever tried to have brunch in an abandoned building?

 I thought about the words of a speaker earlier in the night.

-“I know Black Tie & Boots isn’t partisan, but can you just imagine how sick the other side feels right now?”
+“I know the Texas State Society Black Tie and Boots isn’t partisan, but can you just imagine how sick the other side feels right now?”
 The crowd cheered in response.

 “This is the Texas State Capitol; I’m free to follow any tour I want.”